relari-ai/continuous-eval/README.md

 ## Getting Started

-This code is provided as a Python package.
+This code is provided as a PyPi package.
 To install it, run the following command:

 ```bash
 python3 -m pip install continuous-eval